Mercedes-Benz W123: North American sales

 North American sales began with the W123 sedan for the 1977 model year.
 The initial range consisted of the 230, 240 D, 300 D, and 280 E models.
 Compliance with stringent Environmental Protection Agency (EPA) automotive emission control regulations on performance and US Department of Transportation on passenger safety required extensive changes to the vehicles, that made them significantly different from those sold in Europe.
 When the S123 estate/station wagon was introduced in the US in 1979, the engine choice was limited to 3-litre OM 617 diesel engine.
 No 240 TD or 280 TE were offered.

 Externally the changes were most noticeable with massive 5-mph front and rear bumpers and sealed-beam headlights.
 This particularly affected the 280/280 E models, whose European counterparts received elegant wrap-around chrome bumper tips and square halogen headlights, which were unavailable to US customers.
 Journalists reported that "the visual changes were on the mild side" compared to US version of the Mercedes-Benz R107 and Mercedes-Benz W116, which have been described as if a "beautiful car was beaten with the malaise ugly stick."

 The W123 production coincided with the introduction of federal regulations on corporate average fuel economy (CAFE) and the amendments with the Clean Air Act, which mandated catalytic converters, lower compression ratios and exhaust gas recirculation.
 All of these measures affected the equivalent weight and performance of the imported cars.
-For example, the European 280 E had a 1460 kg curb weight and its engine had a DIN rating of 185 PS at 5800 rpm and 240 Nm at 4500.
+For example, the European 280 E had a 1460 kg curb weight and its engine had a DIN rating of 185 PS at 5800 rpm and 240 Nm at 4500 rpm.
 The corresponding North American car ranged between 137 and 142 hp depending on the model year and state (California received different specifications for 1977 and 1978) while weighing at least 100 kg more than its European counterpart.